LCSL/FALKON_paper/README.md

 Intro
 ---------------------

-In this repository we present you the code used to run the experiments of the paper `FALKON: An Optimal Large Scale Kernel Method" (https://arxiv.org/abs/1705.10958).
+In this repository we present you the code used to run the experiments of the paper "FALKON: An Optimal Large Scale Kernel Method" (https://arxiv.org/abs/1705.10958).

 Installation on LINUX
 ---------------------